Premier Events

 Stonor Challenge Trophy

-The Stewards introduced this new Open event for Women's Double Sculls at the 2017 Regatta.
+The Stewards introduced this new Premier event for Women's Double Sculls at the 2017 Regatta.

 Diamond Challenge Sculls